• Skip to main content

 Whether it’s self-driving cars, drones, or wearable tech, there could be liability on the part of the manufacturer if something goes awry.
 This is called product liability law, and there are three ways the manufacturer can be held responsible for a defect:

-For example, the manufacturer of a self-driving car must provide regular software updates.
-If the software or hardware is inherently flawed, or if the manufacturer does not keep the vehicle’s software updated, that failure could make them accountable for an accident.
-However, if the accident was caused because the human operator failed to oversee it properly, the person could be partially or fully liable.
+For example, the manufacturer of a self-driving car must provide regular software updates and ensure robust cybersecurity protections.
+If the software or hardware is inherently flawed, or if the manufacturer fails to patch vulnerabilities that later allow a hacker to interfere with the vehicle’s operation, that negligence could make them accountable for an accident.
+However, if the crash results from the human operator’s failure to supervise the system or respond appropriately, the person could still be partially or fully liable.

 With respect to drones, the considerations are similar.
 If the operator flies the device irresponsibly or in restricted areas, they could be held liable for any resulting injuries.
 In some commercial contexts, lack of proper training or certification might lead to liability.